 Placed on the Web 3/95 by the Department of Entomology, NCSU

 Careful selection and use of pesticides, however, can lessen their impact upon wildlife.
-This publication (1) describes how pesticides used on tobacco fields can harm wildlife and (2) describes how farmers can minimize adverse effects of pesticides on wildlife.
+This publication (1) describes how pesticides used in fruit production can harm wildlife and (2) describes how farmers can minimize adverse effects of pesticides on wildlife.

-Tables 1 and 2 list insecticides recommended in the North Carolina Agricultural Chemicals Manual for use on soybeans.
+Tables 1, 2, and 3 list insecticides recommended i the North Carolina Agricultural Chemicals Manual for use on fruit crops.
 Table 1 rates insecticides according to their toxicities to birds, mammals, and fish.
-The effects of insecticides on wildlife and fish can be minimized by using the least toxic alternative.
-Insecticides in Table 2 are rated low, moderate, or high based on the hazard their use presents to wildlife (birds and mammals).
+The effects of insecticides on wildlife and fish can be minimized by using the least toxic alternatives.
+Insecticides in Tables 2 and 3 are rated low, moderate, or high based on the hazard their use presents to wildlife (birds and mammals).
 The hazard of an insecticide is based on its toxicity to wildlife, the way it is used, and other characteristics, such as its persistence in the environment.
 For example, methomyl (Lannate) is acutely toxic to birds and mammals (Table 1).
 However, because methomyl does not persist in the field, careful use of this chemical presents only a moderate hazard to wildlife (Table 2).
-Wildlife exposed to insecticides rated high may die or become sick.
+Wildlife exposed to insecticides rates high may die or become sick.
 Insecticides rated moderate may also cause death or sickness, although death is unlikely.
 Insecticides rated low are unlikely to harm wildlife directly.